- How do I get to Camp?

 - Can I park my car at camp (during the summer)?

 If you are driving to camp, please follow the directions on our website (Here).
 Please do NOT rely on GPS as it will get you to camp, but not in the best way!
 If you are flying please make sure that you make your own reservations.
 You will need to fly to LAX and then take a road runner shuttle to camp.
 You will need to make your own shuttle reservation as well www.rrshuttle.com.
-Tell them the address of camp and that you want to be dropped off at the Steve Breuer Conference Center.
-Please make sure you take the regular shuttle not a car service.
+Tell them the address of camp and please make sure you take the regular shuttle, not a car service.
 And remember make sure to keep all receipts as camp will reimburse you up to $350.00 if you travel from more than 300 miles away.

 If you are traveling internationally, please be in touch with the agency you are working with for your flight information.
 Seth Toybes will be in touch with you directly to give you information as to how you are getting from LAX to camp.